Nilcreator/NinjaRobotV3/NinjaUserGuide.md

 ### 2.5. `pi0ninja_v3` - Robot Control Hub

-The `pi0ninja_v3` library is the central controller for the NinjaRobot, integrating various drivers to create complex behaviors.
+`pi0ninja_v3` is the central library that brings together all the hardware drivers to create high-level robot behaviors.
+It includes several utility scripts for direct interaction.

 #### Servo Movement Recorder